-A common question by a person with Self-Knowledge: “Having done Śravaṇa and Manana, I am very clear I am Brahman.
+A common question by a person with Self-Knowledge: “Having done shravanam and manana, it's clear I am Brahman.
 But in my behavior I do not find myself, ‘I am Brahman'.
 Why?“

 It's caused by your memories.

 There is another parallel reality – the Emotional reality.

 This emotional reality is the reality of the child.